Texas Rangers Likely To Pursue Jake Arrieta In MLB Free Agency?

 Arrieta compiled a 14-10 record to go along with a 3.53 ERA and 1.22 WHIP last season with the Cubs.
 Just a few short years ago in 2015, Arrieta posted one of the best seasons in recent MLB history for a starting pitcher.
 He won the NL Cy Young award and finished the year with a 22-6 record and a 1.77 ERA.

-At 31 years old, Arrieta still has at least three to four years left in his prime.
+At 31-years-old, Arrieta still has at least three to four years left in his prime.
 Many believe that he will end up getting a massive four-year contract.
-Texas would be wise to offer him a deal worth around $80-90 million over the four years that he is expected to want.
+Texas would be wise to offer him a deal worth around $80 million to $90 million over the four years that he is expected to want.

 There is a chance that Arrieta’s price range could end up being higher than that.
 Some believe that Arrieta could come close to $30 million per season, although that seems a bit unlikely.